 We have identified three priority areas where research investment is most urgently needed.
 In each of these three areas, there is a large unmet patient need that is not reflected in current levels of research funding.
-These priority areas are reviewed annually.
+These priority areas are kept under regular review.

 With more than 130 different types of brain tumour, which may all present with different types of symptoms, they are difficult to diagnose and exceptionally difficult to treat.

 We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of the mechanisms underlying tumour development, and helps develop better ways to diagnose and treat these tumours.

 This theme covers 'acquired' brain and spinal cord injuries - that is, those that occur after birth.
 These injuries may be traumatic, caused by an external injury to the head or spine, or non-traumatic, caused by an internal event such as a stroke.